 - to access an internet account unless a password or unique personal identification number or other personal authentication device is also required to access the account; or

-- print a social security number on materials mailed to a consumer unless authorised or required by federal or state law.
+- print a social security number on materials mailed to a consumer unless authorized or required by federal or State law.

-The above prohibitions on a business' use of a consumer's social security number do not apply if the social security number:
+The above prohibitions on a business's use of a consumer's social security number do not apply if the social security number:

-- is required or authorised by federal or state law or is required for the business to comply with federal or state law; or
+- is required or authorized by federal or State law or is required for the business to comply with federal or State law; or

 - is for internal verification or administrative purposes.

-On the legislative horizon: in 2019, Senate Bill 176 for the Consumer Information Privacy Act ('the Bill'), modelled after the California Consumer Privacy Act of 2018 (as amended) under Part 4 of Division 3 of the California Civil Code ('Cal.
+On the legislative horizon, in 2019, Senate Bill 176 for the Consumer Information Privacy Act ('the Bill'), modeled after the California Consumer Privacy Act of 2018 (as amended) under Part 4 of Division 3 of the California Civil Code ('Cal.
 Civ.
 Code'), was introduced in the New Mexico Legislature.
-While the law failed to get enacted, Senator Michael Padilla is currently revising the Bill and intends to reintroduce it in 2022.
+The law failed to get enacted, and to date, the Bill has not been reintroduced.

 Other key New Mexico privacy laws are discussed below.

-Notwithstanding this confidentiality requirement, a custodian of information classified as confidential may furnish the information upon request to a governmental agency or its agent, a state educational institution, a duly organised state or county association of licensed physicians or dentists, a licensed health facility, or staff committees of such facilities, and the custodian furnishing the information will not be liable for damages to any person for having furnished the information.
+Notwithstanding this confidentiality requirement, a custodian of information classified as confidential may furnish the information upon request to a Governmental agency or its agent, a State educational institution, a duly organized State or county association of licensed physicians or dentists, a licensed health facility, or staff committees of such facilities, and the custodian furnishing the information will not be liable for damages to any person for having furnished the information.

 Statistical studies and research reports based upon confidential information may be published or furnished to the public, but these studies and reports must not in any way identify individual patients directly or indirectly nor in any way violate the privileged or confidential nature of the relationship and communications between practitioner and patient.